 Heritage Bank Plc has reiterated its commitment to promoting sports in Nigeria, in partnership with Para-Powerlifting Federation to host the Lagos 2019 International Para-Powerlifting Competition.
-The competition which about 10 countries have indicated interest to attend is billed for 24th-31st January 2019.
+The competition in which about 10 countries have indicated interest to attend is billed for 24th-31st January 2019.

 The MD/CEO of Heritage Bank, Ifie Sekibo commended the Para – Powerlifting Federation of Nigeria for bringing the competition to Nigeria as well as the Lagos State Government for playing a leading role in the development of sports in the country.
-Sekibo who was represented by Ozena Utulu, Head of Brand Management of Heritage Bank also recalled the support it received from the Lagos State government when it organised the Skoolimpics, its signature sporting event with more than 6,000 students from over 600 public and private secondary schools from the six educational districts of Lagos Sate in attendance at the three-day sporting fiesta held in 2017.
+Sekibo who was represented by Ozena Utulu, Head of Brand Management of Heritage Bank also recalled the support it received from the Lagos State government when it organized the Skoolimpics, it’s a signature sporting event with more than 6,000 students from over 600 public and private secondary schools from the six educational districts of Lagos State in attendance at the three-day sporting fiesta held in 2017.
 Skoolimpics was an idea conceived to bring into being a national sports festival for young people in secondary schools aimed at helping the country discover young talents that will re-ignite the spirit of excellence in competitive and recreational sports.
-The idea was intended to be a holistic development of young people in order to foster their physical, social and emotional wellbeing.
+The idea was intended to be a holistic development of young people in order to foster their physical, social, and emotional wellbeing.
 It is a well-known fact that physical education and sports help in character and community building, delinquency reduction, community safety, economic and social development.

 In her address of welcome, the President of Para-Powerlifting Federation of Nigeria, Mrs. Queen Uboh noted that the Nigerian Para Powerlifters had always made the nation proud by winning medals and most times topping the medals table at every competition they attended.
 She said under her leadership within one year, the federation had won several medals and broken new world records at the Commonwealth Games and other major championships and got the hosting right for the first time for an International Para Powerlifting Competition in Nigeria.